ocp-workshop-wf/bootcamp/module3/README.md

   </a>
 </p>

 **DeploymentConfig:** Define the template for a pod and manages deploying new images or configuration changes.
 The DeploymentConfig template for a pod uses the same format for its pod template.
 This template is found in the DeploymentConfig `spec` under the `template` property.
 The other important thing that DeploymentConfigs have is the `replicas` parameter in the `spec` field.
 This configuration option tells the DeploymentConfig how many instances of a `pod` it needs to run.
-If the DeploymentConfig sees that there are not enough instancs, it will start new pods according to the `template` until it reaches the number specified in the replica's field.
+If the DeploymentConfig sees that there are not enough instances, it will start new pods according to the `template` until it reaches the number specified in the replica's field.
 Similarly, if you change the replica's value to a lower number, the DeploymentConfig will start deleting pods until it reaches the target number.There is a lot of other behavior that DeploymentConfigs will handle for you,such as automatically triggering new deployments, controlling details about how deployments are conducted, and adding custom behavior using lifecycle hooks.

   | In This Module | Advanced Module |
   | -------------- | --------------- |